onecommons/vesper/doc/source/configvars.rst

   A short name for this application, must be unique within the current ``vesper.app`` process

-  Default: `"root"
+  Default: `"root"`
-  `

   Example: ``app_name = 'root'``

 .. confval:: actions

       The dictionary that defines the Actions the app should use.
-      The key is the name of the trigger and the value is a list of Actions that are invoked in that order Vesper currently uses these triggers:
+      The key is the name of the trigger and the value is a list of Actions that are invoked in that order.
+Vesper currently uses these triggers:
 * 'http-request' is invoked by HTTPRequestProcessor.handleHTTPRequest
 * 'load-model' is invoked on start-up after the app's stores have been initialized
 * 'run-cmds' is invoked on start-up (after 'load-model') to handle command line arguements
 * 'before-add' and 'before-remove' is invoked when data is added or removed from a store
 * 'before-new' is invoked when a new resource is added to a store
 * 'before-commit' is invoked at the end of a transaction but trigger still has a chance to modify it
 * 'finalize-commit' is invoked after all transaction participants have successfully prepared to commit, one last chance to abort about the transaction
 * 'after-commit' is invoked after a transaction has completed successfully
 * 'after-abort' is invoked after a transaction was aborted
-      * triggerName + '-error' is invoked when an exception is raised while processing a trigger
+* triggerName + '-error' is invoked when an exception is raised while processing a trigger (e.g. the `http-request-error` trigger is invoked if an error occurs while running the `http-request` trigger).

 .. confval:: default_trigger